pythonarcade/arcade/doc/contributing_guide/how_to_contribute.rst

 * :ref:`how-to-compile`
 * :ref:`how-to-submit-changes`

+Then, perform the following steps:

+#.
+Make sure you have Python 3.9+ installed rather than 3.8+ to meet
+   dev tool requirements.
+#.
+Make a virtual environment.
+#.
+Run `pip install -e .[dev]` to perform a dev install.

 Then you can improve these parts of the project:

 * **Document** - Edit the reStructuredText_ and docstrings_ to make the Arcade